 Now, the trend continues it seems, because workers enjoy the flexibility of freelance work and self-employment.

-As businesses react to this growing trend and convert more positions to contingent contracts for its own reasons, and because of employee demands for flexible work, workers may need to adjust how they view employment.
+As businesses react to this growing trend and convert more positions to contingent contracts for their own reasons, and because of employee demands for flexible work, workers may need to adjust how they view employment.

 Why?
 Intuit posits that contingent workers will exceed 40 percent of the U.S. workforce by 2020.